coathier/directory-cleaner/README.md

-# Directory-cleaner
+# Directory-Cleaner
-A shell script made to move all files from subdirectories to specified parent folder with a prefix of previous subfolder.
+A shell script that moves all files from subdirectories of a specified parent folder to it with a prefix of previous subfolder.

-There's both a bash and a batch script for windows although I would say that the batch script is highly unpredictable regarding file namings.
+There's a bash for Linux and a batch script for Windows although I would say that the batch (Windows) script is highly unpredictable regarding file namings and directory paths.

 ## Usage:
 ### Linux